 We cover you if your scheduled transport provider delays your checked-in baggage for more than 12 hours from the time you arrive at your destination, because of an unexpected event during your journey.

-We pay the actual, reasonable cost of buying essential clothing and personal effects, up to \$1,000 for each person, up to \$5,000 for each journey.
+We pay the actual, reasonable cost of buying essential clothing and toiletries, up to \$1,000 for each paying person for each journey.

 We only cover you if you give us both: